 Synthetic Oil Does Not Void Warranties

-One of those questions that I’m sure you’ve heard before is that using a synthetic motor oil or any other motor oil in a new vehicle can void the manufacturer’s warranty.
+One of those questions that I’m sure you’ve heard before is that using synthetic motor oil or any other motor oil in a new vehicle can void the manufacturer’s warranty.
 Is this true?
 The answer is no.

 The OEM must stand behind its warranty to cover all vehicle failures it would typically recover provided that the oil being used meets the vehicle requirements and service specifications, and was not the cause of the failure.